kjleitz/notes/learn_on_cloud9.md

 ## Initialize a workspace

 Select "Create a Workspace".
-Name it however you'd like, and select "Ruby" as the template environment you'd like to set up.
+Name it `cloud9-learn`, describe it however you'd like ("A workspace for completing labs on Learn.co" would be simple and appropriate) and select "Ruby" as the template environment you'd like to set up.
+Finally, press "Create workspace".
 Once Cloud9 has finished setting up the workspace, you will be able to type the following commands in the terminal at the bottom.

 ## Set up group